corner-minded/Elegoo-Arduino-Uno---Servos-Light-Countdown/README.md

 ### Tools Used

 - Open-source development environment tools for writing and uploading code to the Arduino.
-- Arduino programming kit to construct the project.
+- A Arduino programming kit to construct the project.

 ## Steps
 drag & drop screenshots here or use imgur and reference them using imgsrc